Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Neural Architecture Search for Bias Mitigation

-We navigate the search space defined in \cref{sec:search_space} using Black-Box-Optimization (BBO).
-We want our BBO algorithm to support the following important techniques: \paragraph{Multi-fidelity optimization.} A single function evaluation for our use-case corresponds to training a deep neural network on a given dataset.
-This is generally quite expensive for traditional deep neural networks on moderately large datasets.
-Hence we would like to use cheaper approximations to speed up the black-box algorithm with multi-fidelity optimization techniques \citep{schmucker2021multi,li2017hyperband,falkner2018bohb}, e.g., by evaluating many configurations based on short runs with few epochs and only investing more resources into the better-performing ones. \paragraph{Multi-objective optimization.} We want to observe a trade-off between the accuracy of the face recognition system and the fairness objective of choice (rank disparity).
-Hence, our joint \acrshort{nas}+\acrshort{hpo} algorithm needs to support multi-objective optimization \citep{paria2020flexible,davins2017parego,mao2009evolutionary}.
+\paragraph{Search strategy.} To navigate this search space we have the following desiderata: \begin{itemize} \item \textbf{Joint NAS+HPO.} Since there are interaction effects between architectures and hyperparameters, we require an approach that can jointly optimize both of these. \item \textbf{Multi-objective optimization.} We want to explore the trade-off between the accuracy of the face recognition system and the fairness objective of choice, so our joint \acrshort*{nas}+\acrshort*{hpo} algorithm needs to supports multi-objective optimization \citep{paria2020flexible,davins2017parego,mao2009evolutionary}. \item \textbf{Efficiency.} A single function evaluation for our problem corresponds to training a deep neural network on a given dataset.
+As this can be quite expensive on large datasets, we would like to use cheaper approximations with multi-fidelity optimization techniques \citep{schmucker2021multi,li2017hyperband,falkner2018bohb}. \end{itemize}

-The SMAC3 package \citep{JMLR:v23:21-0888} offers a robust and flexible framework for Bayesian Optimization with few evaluations.
-SMAC3 offers a SMAC4MF facade for \textit{multi-fidelity optimization} to use cheaper approximations for expensive deep learning tasks like ours.
-We choose ASHA \citep{schmucker2021multi} for cheaper approximations with the initial and maximum fidelities set to 25 and 100 epochs, respectively, and $\eta=2$.
+To satisfy these desiderata, we employ the multi-fidelity Bayesian optimization method SMAC3~\citep{JMLR:v23:21-0888} (using the SMAC4MF facade), casting architectural choices as additional hyperparameters.
+We choose Hyperband~\citep{li2017hyperband} for cheaper approximations with the initial and maximum fidelities set to 25 and 100 epochs, respectively, and $\eta=2$.
 Every architecture-hyperparameter configuration evaluation is trained using the same training pipeline as in \cref{sec:phase_1}.
-For the sake of simplicity, we use the ParEGO \citep{davins2017parego} algorithm for \textit{multi-objective optimization} with $\rho$ set to 0.05.
+For multi-objective optimization, we use the ParEGO \citep{davins2017parego} algorithm with $\rho$ set to 0.05.